 In this tutorial will be using the following datasets:

-Census Tracts - New York State 2017 census tracts.
+Census Block Groups - New York State 2017 census block.
 Download from U.S. Census Bureau - Tiger/Line Shapefiles.
 Select

 Submit.
 Then, select